 ENDORFFEINE Address & Contact Information 727 N Broadway #127, Los Angeles, California Website Instagram Facebook

-This adorable newcomer on La Brea has quickly become one of our favorite coffee shops in Los Angeles.
-They serve Canyon Coffee (we had a delicious Ethiopian pour-over) and pastries from Friends and Family (we enjoyed a cinnamon sugar croissant swirl).
+This adorable shop on La Brea has quickly become one of our favorite coffee shops in Los Angeles.
+We had a delicious Ethiopian pour-over from Canyon Coffee and a cinnamon sugar croissant swirl from Friends and Family.
 It’s a gorgeous space – natural light floods in from several windows, and the friendly staff always takes care to have fresh flowers on their wooden communal table.
 There are plenty of outlets (no WiFi, though), so this has become our go-to writing spot.